Pentester-Nepal/Hall-of-Fame/README.md

 # <div align="center"> Pentester Nepal - Hall of Fame</div>

 **Pentester Nepal** is a Nepal-based cybersecurity community that strives to bring together all cybersecurity experts, security enthusiasts, penetration testers, and bug bounty hunters under one roof.
-We've already had several seminars and activities geared at supporting the next generation and supporting community members in learning more about this field.
+We've already had several seminars and activities geared at supporting the next generation and community members in learning more about this field.
 Now, as a way to encourage more learners and show our appreciation for Nepali penetration testers, we've created the "**Hall of Fame**" repository, which aims to compile a list of all cybersecurity professionals, security enthusiasts, penetration testers, and bug bounty hunters, complete with their names, social media handles, and websites.

 ## Objectives